Ultimaker/um-kernel/README.md

 ## Repository Structure
-#### Repo root directory:
+#### Configs directory:
 The configs directory contains our kernel configuration.
-We currently have config files for teh R1 and R2 builds.
+We currently have config files for the R1 and R2 builds.
 ```
 R1 config file = opinicus_config
 R2 config file = msc-sm2-imx6dl-ultimain4.2_config